 Everyone faces failure—and what we say to our kids is so important.
-Here’s what to do when your child loses a competition, and what to avoid saying.
+Discover what to avoid when your child loses a competition (and what to say instead).

 Your daughter is excited to enter a gymnastics competition this weekend.
 She’s got her ribbons prepped and her outfit hanging on the door.
 And her confidence is through the roof: She just knows she’ll win first place.
 She’s been practicing for weeks, although, admittedly, not as much as she could.